ticketmaster/react-native-ticketmaster-ignite/README.md

 <string name="app_tm_modern_accounts_scheme_5">samplescheme5</string>
 ```

-You set up to 5 teams
+You can set up to 5 teams

 #### allowBackup in AndroidManifest